 Park and Charge EV charging sites in our car parks

-Work has almost completed on installing Electric Vehicle charging points in five of our council car parks.
+Park and Charge has installed Electric Vehicle charging points in five of our council car parks.

-This is part of a county-wide project to increase EV charging availability in the county and will be run by Park and Charge Oxfordshire.
+This is part of a county-wide project to increase EV charging availability in the county and is run by Park and Charge Oxfordshire.

-There are set to be 62 new charging points in total available in Vale of the White Horse at the following car parks:
+There are 62 new charging points in total available in Vale of the White Horse at the following car parks: